ansumandas441/UserManagementMicroservice/README.md

  - Have the essence of MVC and clean architecture, primarily aligns with Modular architecture
  - User jest and superset for Unit test and endpoint testing.
  - Used class-validator for simple request validation.
- - Used Redis for caching.
+ - Used Redis(cloud) for caching and PostgreSQL as database(neon cloud).

 ##Structure of the project: